THE 17 – The story behind the principles for art and life

 On a summer night in 1964, something happened that would change the young artist Curt Källmans life forever.
 Little did he imagine that 20 years later, this would lead him to found Vedic Art, a new and different way to relate to creativity and life.

 ”With feet firmly on the ground and brushes in the heavens”.
-During many years Curt Källman gave up his exhibitions to be able to teach.
+For many years, Curt Källman gave up his exhibitions to teach.
 Thousands of people in Sweden, Scandinavia and now also from other parts of Europe have come to the south point of Öland, in the Baltic Sea, to attend the art classes.

 Read the fascinating and, at times, dramatic story about the artist Curt Källman and his road to founding today’s Vedic Art.
-An education in truly free arts that also teach us, step by step, the art of living.
+An education in truly free arts that also teaches us, step by step, the art of living.
 More true to ourselves in a global society.

 In the western hemisphere, we have for long now preferred to use the left side of our brain – the logical, technical part.
-Now the time has come for using the right part, the one that among other things is representing the creative activities.
+Now the time has come for using the right part, the one that is representing the creative activities.

 Vedic Art teaches 17 principles or steps.
 Steps that guide us through the creative process – the process of life itself.